voyagermesh/voyager/CONTRIBUTING.md

 5. Build the project
 6. Run e2e tests
 7. Submit PR.
 And you are go.
 Contact @tamalsaha @sadlil for review.

+## Spread the word
+If you have written blog post or tutorial on Voyager, please share it with us on [Twitter](https://twitter.com/AppsCodeHQ) or [Slack](https://slack.appscode.com).